 Skin cancer is the most common cancer around the world, including in the United States.
 The use of sunscreen significantly reduces the risk of skin cancer as well as skin ageing.
 You can read all the facts about sunscreen here.

 By not wearing sunscreen, you’re placing yourself at increased risk of skin damage and cancer.
-Yes, you can wear protective clothing, hats and sunglasses but exposed skin should be protected with sunscreen.
+Yes, you can wear protective clothing, hats and sunglasses, but sunscreen should protect your exposed skin.